 Teachers notify the program administrator of students who are not making adequate performance progress in their classes for the first and/or third quarter.
 For students with a disability, an IEP meeting must occur to ensure the appropriate supports are in place.
 Each grading period the program assistant principal and/or magnet coordinator will notify the parents of struggling students with a letter attached to the report card.
-This letter, reminding students and parents of academic expectations, is sent to the parents of any student who receives a D, F or I on the report card.
+This letter, reminding students and parents of academic expectations, is sent to the parents of any student who receives a D, F, or I on the report card.
 Students must have a minimum of 9 weeks on probation for approval of dismissal to take place.

 Involvement in a major disciplinary infraction of a serious nature, such as battery, bullying, fighting, drugs, alcohol, weapon, gang-related activity, and felony arrest (any SESIR offenses) may result in immediate dismissal.

-Except in cases of severe disruption, prior to removing a student from a program, a magnet intervention plan will be developed by program staff in conjunction with the parent and student.
+Except in cases of severe disruption, prior to removing a student from a program, a magnet intervention (success) plan will be developed by program staff in conjunction with the parent and student.
 The plan will include intervention strategies and outline each person's role (administrator/guidance, staff/teacher, parent/guardian, and student) to ensure the student has had adequate opportunity to be successful.
 Intervention strategies may include but are not limited to:

 - 1. School-based Intervention Team referral - 2.
 Adapted curriculum - 3.
 Tutor/extended learning - 4.
 Support services (counselor, psychologist, social worker, mentor, etc.) - 5.
-Strategies for student to improve his/her behavior - 6.
-Other strategies suggested during the conference
+Strategies for student to improve their behavior - 6.
+Other strategies suggested during the conference decision will be made by the principal based on the committee's report and other relevant information pertaining to student performance progress.
+Dismissal/removal from a program can occur at appropriate transition points such as the end of a grading period or year.
+For students with disabilities, dismissal or removal can only occur pending a manifestation determination meeting outcome.

 Near the end of each semester (second/fourth quarters), students who have not been successful with their magnet intervention plan will be referred to the Magnet Intervention Committee (MIC).
-The MIC may recommend removing the student from probation, extending the probation with interventions or recommend dismiss from the program.
-The final decision will be made by the principal based on the committee's report and other relevant information pertaining to student performance progress.
-Dismissal/ removal from a program can occur at appropriate transition points such as the end of a grading period or year.
-For students with disabilities, dismissal or removal can only occur pending a manifestation determination meeting outcome.
+The MIC may recommend removing the student from probation, extending the probation with interventions or recommend dismissal from the program.
+The final